bleacherreport/plug_logger_json/README.md

               json_decoder: Poison

 ## Contributing

-Pull requests are welcomed.
 Before submitting your pull request, please run:
   * `mix credo --strict`
   * `mix coveralls`
   * `mix dialyzer`

-Please squash your pull request's commits into a single commit with a message and description explaining the commit.
+Please squash your pull request's commits into a single commit with a message and detailed description explaining the commit.